lancershield/docs/docs/vuln-db/high/Internal-Accounting-Drif.md

 - Internal Accounting Drift occurs when a smart contract maintains internal variables (e.g., `totalSupply`, `totalDeposits`, `userBalances`) that are not consistently synchronized with actual on-chain token or ETH balances.
 This mismatch can result in:
 - Users receiving incorrect rewards or redemptions,
 - Contracts holding more or less than expected,
-- Critical invariants (e.g., sum of balances = total supply) being violated.
-  Such drift often occurs due to:
+- Critical invariants (e.g., sum of balances = total supply) being violated.Such drift often occurs due to:
 - Skipped updates on edge-case paths,
 - External token transfers bypassing accounting logic,
 - Failed transfer/revert paths not rolling back state updates.